Wild C.A.T.s

 Wild C.A.T.S is a half-hour animated television series based on the comics series of the same name and developed for television by David Wise.
 It aired on CBS for one season from October 1, 1994, to January 21, 1995.
-The series was produced by WildStorm Productions in association with Nelvana.
+The series was co-produced by WildStorm Productions & Nelvana.

 Overview

 When the evil Daemonites emerge from the shadows, multi-billionaire Jacob Marlowe assembles the Wild C.A.T.s, a team of warriors who are descendants of the heroic Kherubim race.

 Production

+Jim Lee's talent agency, Creative Artists Agency, suggested Lee consider adapting some of his characters to animated series due to the success of X-Men: The Animated Series creating a demand for superhero across the networks.
+CAA set up a meeting between Lee and Canadian animation studio Nelvana, with Lee pitching Wild C.A.T.s to the studio with Nelvana showing Lee their work on Cadillacs and Dinosaurs which sold Lee on working with the studio on the series.
+Lee and Nelvana pitched Wild C.A.T.s to CBS who were receptive to the series and put the show into development.